-Data relating to testing, positive cases and contact tracing is shared directly with directors of public health and local authorities in England by NHS Test and Trace, PHE and NHS Digital.
-The JBC will continue to develop insight to complement and build on this provision of data to help ensure local and national decision-makers have timely access to the information they need to respond most effectively to outbreaks.
+Data relating to testing, positive cases and contact tracing was shared directly with directors of public health and local authorities in England by NHS Test and Trace, PHE and NHS Digital.
+UKHSA will continue to develop insight to complement and build on this provision of data to help ensure local and national decision-makers have timely access to the information they need to respond most effectively to outbreaks.

-4. How the JBC helps fight the virus locally
+4. How the JBC helped fight the virus locally

-Alongside colleagues from across NHS Test and Trace, the JBC works in partnership with PHE, government departments, local responders and directors of public health across England to identify local outbreaks and agree on interventions.
-The process for doing this is set out in the COVID-19 contain framework.
+Alongside colleagues from across NHS Test and Trace, the JBC worked in partnership with PHE, government departments, local responders and directors of public health across England to identify local outbreaks and agree on interventions.
+The process for doing this was set out in the COVID-19 contain framework.

-As part of this overall effort, the JBC works with partners across England to monitor the consistency, coherence and resilience of the UK’s response, adapting as we learn more about disease transmission and the most effective interventions, and building links to equivalent organisations overseas to share expertise.
+As part of this overall effort, the JBC worked with partners across England to monitor the consistency, coherence and resilience of the UK’s response, adapting as we learned more about disease transmission and the most effective interventions, and building links to equivalent organisations overseas to share expertise.

-The JBC is also playing an integral part of the 9 Test and Trace regional support and assurance teams that have been established across England to provide support and assistance at a local level.
+The JBC also played an integral part of the 9 Test and Trace regional support and assurance teams that were established across England to provide support and assistance at a local level.

-Through these teams, the JBC supports local areas and local decision-makers across England, as well as national ministers, to ensure a consistent operation of local powers appropriate to the response to COVID-19 in a given area.
-The JBC aims to provide insights into the most effective local interventions to bring virus transmission back under control based on the specific characteristics of local outbreaks.
+Through these teams, the JBC supported local areas and local decision-makers across England, as well as national ministers, to ensure a consistent operation of local powers appropriate to the response to COVID-19 in a given area.
+The JBC aimed to provide insights into the most effective local interventions to bring virus transmission back under control based on the specific characteristics of local outbreaks.

-As it continues to evolve and innovate, the JBC will work in close collaboration with research groups across the academic community to help ensure that advanced mathematical and statistical models of the state of the epidemic in the UK are able to inform policy in an auditable and robust fashion.
-As well as data and models, the JBC will also look to enhance its assessments with qualitative information such as behavioural and social insights to investigate the drivers of transmission and impact of interventions.
+As it continued to evolve and innovate, the JBC aimed to work in close collaboration with research groups across the academic community to help ensure that advanced mathematical and statistical models of the state of the epidemic in the UK could inform policy in an auditable and robust fashion.
+As well as data and models, the JBC also looked to enhance its assessments with qualitative information such as behavioural and social insights to investigate the drivers of transmission and impact of interventions.

-The JBC ensures that appropriate privacy and compliance procedures are followed, and that any use of personal data is handled in line with privacy notices and Data Protection Impact Assessments (DPIAs).
-When access to personal data is required, the JBC will ensure robust privacy and ethical standards are upheld.
+The JBC ensured that appropriate privacy and compliance procedures were followed and that any use of personal data was handled in line with privacy notices and Data Protection Impact Assessments (DPIAs).
+When access to personal data was required, the JBC ensured robust privacy and ethical standards were upheld.

-The JBC will follow a transparent approach to the assessments and analysis it undertakes.
-We will ensure peer scrutiny and challenge of our analytical methods and seek to crowdsource new approaches to incorporate in our work.
+The JBC aimed to follow a transparent approach to the assessments and analysis it undertook.
+It sought to ensure peer scrutiny and challenge of its analytical methods and to crowdsource new approaches to incorporate in its work.

 6. The COVID-19 alert level

-The JBC advises the UK’s CMOs on the COVID-19 alert level across all 4 nations of the UK.
-Any recommendation to change the alert level is reported to the CMOs, who make the final decision and advise ministers.
+The JBC advised the UK’s CMOs on the COVID-19 alert level across all 4 nations of the UK.
+Any recommendation to change the alert level was reported to the CMOs, who made the final decision and advised ministers.

-The COVID-19 alert level is informed by a range of indicators and a combination of public health data, statistical modelling and studies, and will be kept under constant review.
+The COVID-19 alert level was informed by a range of indicators and a combination of public health data, statistical modelling and studies, and kept under constant review.

 7. COVID-19 international travel

-The UK government has introduced a traffic light system to support the safe return of international travel.
-Decisions on red, amber and green list countries/territories are taken by ministers informed by risk assessments provided by the JBC, alongside wider public health factors.
+The UK government introduced a traffic light system to support the safe return of international travel.
+Decisions on red, amber and green list countries or territories were taken by ministers informed by risk assessments provided by the JBC, alongside wider public health factors.
 See the methodology and data that underpins these risk assessments.